helloideabox/bb-template-widget/README.md

 ### Frequently Asked Questions ###

-*   What's the requirement for using Template Widget for Beaver Builder? - You need Beaver Builder Pro or Agency plugin active for Dashboard Welcome to work.
+*   What's the requirement for using Template Widget for Beaver Builder? - You need Beaver Builder Pro or Agency plugin active for Template Widget.
 *   Do I need coding experience to use Template Widget for Beaver Builder? - Not at all!
 All you need to know about Beaver Builder.

 ### Changelog ###

+#### 1.0.1 - February 18, 2017 ####
+*   Added multisite support

 #### 1.0.0 - January 9, 2017 ####
 *   Initial Release